 Selecting the Perfect Hose

-Both Masterflex Polyurethane and PVC hose / ducting, reinforced with high tensile steel wire helix, are available for light, medium and heavy-duty applications.
+Both Masterflex Polyurethane and PVC hose / ducting, reinforced with a high tensile steel wire helix, are available for light, medium and heavy-duty applications.
 Selecting the Perfect Hose is not just about the material (PVC vs PU) or quality; there can be many variables involved when selecting hoses, which include:

 |– The diameter|